cran/irtplay/README.md

 threshold (or step) parameters should be included from the fifth to the last columns.
 When the number of categories differs between items, the empty cells of item parameters should be filled with NAs.
-See `est_irt` for more details about the item meta data.
+See `est_irt` for more details about the item metadata.

 Also, you should specify in the argument `fipc = TRUE` and a specific FIPC method in the argument `fipc.method`.
 Finally, you should provide a